zapata131/TW-links/twlinks/index.md

 - [The Product is Docs](https://smile.amazon.com/Product-Docs-technical-documentation-development-ebook/dp/B085KHTV95/ref=technicalwriting.link)
   by Christopher Gales and the Splunk Documentation Team.

+---

-**Note:** To learn more about some of these books, you can read the [Three books to boost your technical writing career](https://bufferbuffer.com/three-books-to-boost-your-technical-writing-career/) post.
+_Note: To learn more about some of these books, you can read the [Three books to boost your technical writing career](https://bufferbuffer.com/three-books-to-boost-your-technical-writing-career/) post._

+---

 Books about APIs: